Mayadunne of Sitawaka: Sinhalese–Portuguese War

 Mayadunne and the Kingdom of Sitawaka was a part of the Sinhalese–Portuguese War, which was an effort to get rid of the occupying Portuguese forces and stop them from colonizing the island.
 At the time, it was the worst ever defeat by a colonial power on eastern soil.
 Mayadunne and his son Rajasigha fought the Portuguese in the Battle of Mulleriyawa and won, where the Kingdom of Sitawaka emerged all-powerful, able to challenge the Portuguese, who lost the opportunity to ensure their total control of the island.

 Death and legacy

 Due to the fact that he stood against Portuguese invaders and stopping them from conquering the whole island, Mayadunne is considered one of the greatest kings of Sri Lanka.
-He died at the ripe age of 80 years in 1581.
+He died aged 80, in 1581.